 Cash includes deposits held with Canadian chartered banks.
-Cash is classified as held-for-trading.
-The carrying value of cash approximates fair value as it is immediately available for use.
+Cash equivalents are short-term investments with an initial maturity of less than three months.
+Cash and cash equivalents are classified as held-for-trading.
+The carrying value of cash and cash equivalents approximates fair value as it is immediately available for use.